hongweilibran/FeTA_challenge/README.md

 # FeTA Segmentation Challenge in MICCAI 2021
-Example docker containers for FeTA Segmentation Challenge.
+Example docker containers for the FeTA Segmentation Challenge.

 The example script simply do thresholding of the *anat/[SUBJECT-ID]_T2W.nii.gz* image at 100.
 The participants could define their logic based on this demo.